-Results presented here suggest a link between entrepreneurial activity and the freedom to produce different types of foods.
+Results presented here suggest a link between entrepreneurial activity in rural communities and the freedom to produce different types of foods.
 To expand this freedom-and promote entrepreneurship-states should allow the virtually unrestricted sale of all non-potentially hazardous cottage foods, including baked goods, high-acid canned goods like jams and pickles, popcorn, chocolates, syrups, and honeys.